 To see a full list of what rats can and can’t eat, I’ve compiled a complete guide which you can find here.
 On this list, you will also find all the foods that rats can not eat.
 It’s a very good starting point to learn more about what to feed your rat, I highly recommend you check it out.

 So, to sum it up: Brown rice is healthier for your rats than the white variant due to its higher nutrient content.
-However, they can eat both white and brown without any problems either cooked or uncooked.
+However, rats can eat both white and brown rice without any problems either cooked or uncooked.
 Make sure not to add any salt to it though!

 I hope you found this information useful and that it helped you make a decision on what to feed your rat.
 If you’ve got any more questions, feel free to leave a comment to let me know.

 - 10 Small Dog Breeds With Long Hair (With Pictures!) - July 1, 2022

 - African Soft Fur Rat: Care, Info, Pictures & Facts - June 30, 2022